THE UNIVERSITY OF AKRON

 The IELTS is jointly administered by Cambridge (ESOL), British Council and IDP Education Australia.
 The MELAB is a secure test battery and is administered only by the ELI-UM and ELI-UM authorized official examiners in the US and Canada.

-Undergraduate students must achieve a minimum TOEFL score of 71 Internet-based test (197 Computer-based test), a minimum IELTS score of 6.0 or a minimum MELAB score of 69.
-TOEFL, IELTS and MELAB scores are valid for two (2) years from test date.
+TOEFL, IELTS and MELAB scores are valid for two years from the test date.
 The University of Akron accepts only valid test scores.

 Conditional admission is offered to students who are academically acceptable but who have not yet obtained the level of English proficiency required for full admission.
 Students who meet these criteria may attend the University's English Language Institute or ELI.
 Students enrolled in the ELI may not enroll in undergraduate coursework until they have successfully completed ELI.